2014 State Policy Toolkit

 - Initiating timely referral to mental health and substance abuse resources available in the community.

 Training programs under this demonstration project would be offered to emergency services personnel, police officers, teachers/school administrators, primary care professionals, students, and others with the goal of improving Americans’ mental health, reducing stigma around mental illness, and helping people who may be at risk of suicide or self-harm and referring them to appropriate treatment.
-Studies have shown that Mental Health First Aid successfully increases help provided to others, increase guidance to professional help, and improves concordance with health professionals about treatment.
+Studies have shown that Mental Health First Aid successfully increases help provided to others and guidance to professional help, and improves concordance with health professionals about treatment.

 - View the text of S. 153 and H.R.
 274